World's Top 13 Greatest (Designer) Shoe Museums

 - MARIKINA SHOE MUSEUM - City of Marikina, island of Luzon, Philippines.
 "Home of the World's Largest Shoe" and recipient of more than 800 pairs of shoes donated by former first lady Imelda Marcos.

 - Museo Rossimoda della calzatura - (Rossimoda Museum of the Shoe) is located in the town of Stra in the Province of Venice, Italy.
+The Museum houses more than 1,500 models from fashion designers all over the world.

 - THE SHOE MUSEUM - Street, Somerset, England.
 Exhibits shoes dating from the Roman era to the present day.
 The museum includes the first clogs worn by Gracie Fields and the wedding shoes of Diana, Princess of Wales.
+England exhibited shoes dating from the Roman era to the present day.
+The museum closed on 27 September 2019.

 - TUSPM SHOE MUSEUM - since 1976.
 At Temple University School of Podiatric Medicine, Philadelphia, Pennsylvania, U.S.A.
 Includes roughly 900 pairs of shoes, 250 of which are on display on the sixth floor of the TUSPM main building.
 The displays focus on the question of why people wear shoes.

 - VIRTUAL SHOE MUSEUM - Den Haag, Netherlands.
 Initiated by Liza Snook in 2004.
 "The VirtualShoeMuseum aims to present Shoes and its designers in a new and fresh environment, focused on exploration, surprise and awe."
+As of May 19, 2023: 2556 shoes.

 |